astrophpeter/astrophpeter.github.io/_posts/2020-05-03-writing-better-python-for-research.md

     return params[0] + params[1] * x
 ```

 OK, this code doesn't look too bad.
 But you can imagine if we have a more complicated model with say 10 parameters then this could get messy.
-Moreover using this method requires remebering the order of the parameters and if we were to change the order this function would break.
-Having to access the paramters by indexing also make the code harder to understand.
+Moreover using this method requires remembering the order of the parameters and if we were to change the order this function would break.
+Having to access the parameters by indexing also makes the code harder to understand.

-Instead of using a list or array we could used a namedtuple as the parameter vector:
+Instead of using a list or array, we could use a namedtuple as the parameter vector:

 ```python